devops-soko/bash_script_practice/get_avg/README.md

 get average

 ## Description
-Return a string that the length is n and the pattern is like 'aiaiaiaia.....'.
+return the average of input numbers

 ## Restriction Conditions
-return the average of input numbers
+maximum number of integers that can be input is 10

 each integer n is
 0 <= n <= 1000